RH1945/bankey-capstone-project-ci-banking-web-app/README.md

 *log_in.html** and **sign_up.html**.

-I took inspiration from my own (real) banking app and wanted to be able to show the customer's profile in a way that was easy to use, and that only showed the most important data/information for the user's convinience.
+I took inspiration from my own (real) banking app and wanted to be able to show the customer's profile in a way that was easy to use, and that only showed the most important data/information for the user's convenience.
 Hence, I need **account.html**.

 I also knew I needed a secure feel for the transactions, I wanted the look to help the user